Telephone numbers in Iceland: Allocation of numbers

 The current format of 7 digit telephone numbers was adopted on 3 June 1995, when 1 to 3 numbers (depending on region) were added to numbers to standardise on number length.
 At this time, the international direct dialling code became 00 (previously 90), in line with ITU recommendations.
 Also, the unified number for emergency services was changed to 112 on 1 October 1995.
-Over the years new number allocations such as new mobile networks (Vodafone Iceland and NOVA), were granted prefixes.
+Over the years new number allocations such as new mobile networks (Sýn and NOVA), were granted prefixes.

 Geographic numbers for landlines were historically fixed to area codes and is still loosely followed currently when a new landline is installed, a sample of which is shown below.
 However, since the advent of telephone number portability, any landline number can be ported to another area of the country and therefore the old area codes are not a definitive indication of location.
 In addition, mobile number portability means that number pools assigned originally assigned to one carrier can be ported over by the user.